 This means that you can make 10 oz and 12 oz K-cup coffees without them being watery.

-You cannot do this with Keurig machines, or with the Cuisinart Coffee Centre.
+You cannot do this with Keurig machines (please see my comparison of Keurig Duo vs Hamilton Beach Flexbrew), or with the Cuisinart Coffee Centre.

 Quality of Loose Ground Coffee